• Corporation

 1. Revitalisation of Centre Street

-To further explore the community’s ideas on optimizing the historical culture of the area, fostering a greater sense of belonging, and promoting community interaction.
-The team has conducted a series of activities which include mapping workshops, city tours, and collective design workshops.
-These activities will provide residents with opportunities to actively participate in the co-creation of the revitalization process.
-The co-creation process involved active participation from the project participants, and their contributions were collected as design inspiration for enhancing the Pavilion and its surrounding public open space.
-The data collected revealed that delicate greenery, as well as the historical and cultural stories of the Sai Ying Pun district, stood out as the most captivating elements presented in the works.
-These findings will be incorporated into the pavilion design and public open space.
+To further explore the community’s ideas on revitalising a public open space of the area, fostering a greater sense of belonging, and promoting community interaction, the team has conducted a series of activities which include mapping workshops, city tours, and collective design workshops.
+The co-creation process involved active participation from the project participants, and their contributions were collected as design inspiration for enhancing the public open space.

 2. The Art Creation of Centre Street